PocketRelay/Website/docs/technical/client.md

 Keeping all this logic on the server-side can make the server difficulty to host due to all of the different ports and protocols.

-To counterract this Pocket Relay moves the handling and binding for all these ports over to the client-side instead opting for proxying all the traffic through improved/more secure protocols.
+To counteract this Pocket Relay moves the handling and binding for all these ports over to the client-side instead opting for proxying all the traffic through improved/more secure protocols.

 An example of this is the game is still stuck using the SSLv3 protocol which is very un-supported by most of the internet these days.
 The client combats this my locally handling the SSLv3 connections using the [blaze-ssl-async](https://github.com/jacobtread/blaze-ssl-async) library that was created for this purpose and then the client proxies the connection over TLSv3 using [Connection Upgrading](#connection-upgrading).

 ## Connection Upgrading

-In order to support the two-way communication that the BlazeSDK uses to communicate between the main server and the clients, without requiring binding a seperate port for the main server and HTTP server, The server and client make use of [HTTP Upgrades](https://www.rfc-editor.org/rfc/rfc9110#field.upgrade) in order to upgrade an HTTP connection.
+In order to support the two-way communication that the BlazeSDK uses to communicate between the main server and the clients, without requiring binding a separate port for the main server and HTTP server, The server and client make use of [HTTP Upgrades](https://www.rfc-editor.org/rfc/rfc9110#field.upgrade) in order to upgrade an HTTP connection.

-Rather than having a seperate server upgrading connections over HTTP to client streams allows the server to operate seemlessly over a single port, allows the server to be placed behind a reverse proxy which enables security through TLS, and prevents the server from needing to implement any extra SSL protocol logic.
+Rather than having a separate server upgrading connections over HTTP to client streams allows the server to operate seemlessly over a single port, allows the server to be placed behind a reverse proxy which enables security through TLS, and prevents the server from needing to implement any extra SSL protocol logic.

 The initial stages of this can be seen in my blog post of the migration to this new structure https://jacobtread.com/blog/pocket-relay-http/